Can You Hear Me Now?

 Washed Away

-“Washed Away” is a hand-drawn video utilizing very limited materials: two sheets of paper, charcoal, eraser, and a cell-phone.
+“Washed Away” was created using very limited materials: two sheets of paper, charcoal, eraser, and a cell-phone.
 Its vertical format suggests a looking through a window, offering a hint of voyeurism.
 It speaks of human life, desires, and intertwines the many meanings of water— especially its life-giving and life-taking qualities.
 With 60% of our bodies composed of water, humans are water-based creatures.
 70% of our planet's surface is covered water, and it is essential to our very existence.
 We develop into human form protected by the water in our mother's womb.
 Each night, we exhale water into the air around us.
 When we are overwhelmed by emotion, salty wet tears overflow our eyes.
 Water is used in our cleansing rituals and sacred ceremonies.
 And yet it also has the power to destroy out lives, and to wipe out villages and entire cities.

 The drawings in this video recognize the small scale of a human life in comparison to the eternal power of water.
 The immeasurable forces of water existed long before humans ever walked the face of the earth.
 And the throbbing pulsing cycles of tides and waves will continue long after we are gone.
 The drawings speak of transitions to the eternal.
 We live for a moment, and then are gone, changed, and consumed to be formed anew.